 - Obey all rules and posted signs in all parks.

-For 27 days during the 2010 Winter Games, Whistler Olympic Plaza was the site for nightly medal ceremonies.
+For twenty-seven days during the 2010 Winter Games, Whistler Olympic Plaza was the site for nightly medal ceremonies.
 Reminders of those days are reflected in its design.

 The Olympic rings and Paralympic Agitos that graced the entrance to Medals Plaza during the Games are a favourite spot for photos.